Chesney Brown: Storylines

-In 2010, Chesney meets Katy Armstrong (Georgia May Foote) and is instantly attracted to her.
-Katy's father, Owen Armstrong (Ian Puleston-Davies) does not approve of their relationship and threatens Chesney.
-In December 2010, Fiz goes into labour, three months early as a result of the shock of the tram crash, with Chesney's support; Fiz gives birth to a baby girl, and names her Hope.
-In early-2011, Hope is diagnosed with a heart condition, but is successfully treated for the problem.
+In 2010, Chesney meets Katy Armstrong (Georgia May Foote), and is instantly attracted to her.
+Katy's father, Owen Armstrong (Ian Puleston-Davies) does not approve of their relationship, and threatens Chesney.
+In December 2010, Fiz goes into labour, three months early as a result of the shock of the tram crash.
+With Chesney's support, Fiz gives birth to a baby girl, and names her Hope.
+In early-2011, Hope is diagnosed with a heart condition, but is successfully treated.
 Chesney comforts Fiz when John goes into hospital after a breakdown.
 In March 2011, when Hope comes home, Fiz tells Chesney he will have to get rid of Schmeichel, so he and Katy move out, and Katy suggests they have a baby of their own.
 While cooking dinner for Chesney, Katy tells an ecstatic Chesney that she is pregnant with his baby, and they decide to keep her pregnancy a secret.
-Chesney begins to grow suspicious of John Stape, so goes to see Charlotte Hoyle's (Becky Hindley) parents, who tell him that John (who they believe is Colin) was engaged to Charlotte and made the decision to switch her life support machine off.
-He confronts John, who denies any involvement in Charlotte's death and Joy Fishwick's (Doreen Mantle) suspicious death.
-John, realising that Chesney is starting to work out the truth, takes him to The Hoyles' house where he is holding them hostage in the cellar; before Chesney can run away, John ties him up too.
-John tells Katy that Chesney has run away, but Chesney manages to untie himself and the Hoyles a few days later, breaking the bar to which they were tied.
-Unknown to them, John has dug up the body of Colin Fishwick (David Crellin), which he buried a few months earlier.
+Chesney begins to grow suspicious of John Stape, so goes to see Charlotte Hoyle's (Becky Hindley) parents, who tell him that John (who they believe is Colin) is engaged to Charlotte and makes the decision to switch her life support machine off.
+He confronts John, who denies any involvement in Charlotte's death, and Joy Fishwick's (Doreen Mantle) suspicious death.
+John, realising that Chesney is starting to work out the truth, takes him to the Hoyles' house, where he holds them hostage in the cellar; before Chesney runs away, John ties him up too.
+John tells Katy that Chesney has run away, but Chesney manages to untie himself and the Hoyles a few days later, breaking the bar to which they are tied.
+Unknown to them, John digs up the body of Colin Fishwick (David Crellin), who he had buried a few months earlier.
 Chesney escapes after his sister, Fiz, works out the truth about John and follows him to the Hoyles' house; she tells a horrified Chesney that Katy is about to have an abortion, and Chesney arrives just in time to prevent this.
 The police arrest John, who attacks Maria Connor (Samia Ghadie) while she is looking after Hope.
 In November 2011, Schmeichel is diagnosed with liver cancer, and the vets say he has no choice but to put Schmeichel to sleep.
-On 23 December 2011, Chesney finds out from his Fiz that Katy has gone into labour at the nativity play, so Anna Windass has to deliver the baby.
-Chesney was stranded in the middle of nowhere with Gary Windass (Mikey North) after they had cut down some Christmas trees to be delivered.
+On 23 December 2011, Chesney finds out from his Fiz, that Katy has gone into labour at the nativity play, so Anna Windass has to deliver the baby.
+Chesney is stranded in the middle of nowhere with Gary Windass (Mikey North) after they have cut down some Christmas trees to be delivered.
 After stealing some unlocked bicycles, Chesney manages to make it in time to see the birth of his son, who they name Joseph Peter; Joseph because he was born at the nativity play, and Peter in honour of Schmeichel.